InsightDataScience/pegasus/README.md

 $ . ~/.bash_profile
 ```

-You can test your boto3 AWS access by querying for the available regions for your AWS account:
+You can test your boto3 AWS access by querying for the available regions for your AWS account (eg. from python):
 ```python
 >>> import boto3
 >>> client = boto3.client('ec2')